Using

 system is very much computer-oriented.

-available on the web in abc format (See Chris Walshaw's abc home page
+web in abc format (See Chris Walshaw's abc home page for an introduction

 Using a sequence of notes is not always the best way